AzuResolute/Carmichael/README.md

 Although the backend is nested on PostGres, we can obtain the initial seed from "NorthWind.xlsx" by running "npm run seed".

 Note: Many of the Excel dependencies have url addresses that map to the local address of said files in the developer's computer.
 This is because sheetjs runs in Node.
-In order to utilize the Excel functionalities, please change the url address to the local addresses of the downloaded Excel files.
-That said, the app can function without Excel files as long as you have PostGres and Excel.
+In order to utilize the Excel functionalities, please remap the url address in the Excel dependencies to the local addresses of the downloaded Excel files.
+Because of Excel local dependency, the application must be run locally.

 ---